LabRicecat/FIXME/README.md

 Jackob dislikes other people, so they will only work if 4 or less people (them included) are alive at the moment.

 #### jessica
-Our little deamon, if you awake her, all other registers turn off... scary
+Our little daemon, if you awake her, all other registers turn off... scary

 ## Examples
 Some.. mild hacks, so we feel better about ourselves